TBTS (Throwback Thursday Stories): The Terrorist

 The Cedar City Holiday Inn’s breakfast buffet.
 Home to a lot of waffles and my happy belly.

-And Glenwood Caverns Adventure Park.
-Home to the Iron Mountain Burger, the mechanical bull ride made to embarrass you, the Alpine Rush rollercoaster that will make you question how long your little brother can scream, the corn maze that gives you 6 minutes to escape for a full refund but fails to mention the masked humans hiding in the wings to scare the mountain burger out of you, and the caverns, which consist of cavey things, like stalagmites and stalactites that look like bacon and Santa Claus.
+-And Glenwood Caverns Adventure Park.
+Home to the Iron Mountain Burger, the mechanical bull ride made to embarrass you, the Alpine Rush rollercoaster, and the caverns, with their stalagmites and stalactites that look like bacon and Santa Claus.

-From the hotel, we made 2 successful right turns.
-Toothy had given us directions to the freeway and after turning out of the parking lot and on to the main street, we found ourselves at a red light, blinking our blinker, waiting to make our final turn en route to our onramp.
-My dad looked left and saw a red car approaching the intersection in the middle lane, he looked right and saw no pedestrians waiting to cross, he then looked left again and he started his right turn.
+After we left the hotel, we made 2 successful right turns heading toward the highway.
+Then, my dad looked left, saw a red car approaching the intersection in the middle lane, looked right and saw no pedestrians waiting to cross, looked left again and started his third right turn.

 The next morning was an early one.
 It had to be.
 Some might later refer to this day as a local leg of the Amazing Race, others may see it as a 19 hour episode of Punk’d, either way it started with a waffle.